nilu1996/test/README.md

-We would like to have call to discuss these changes.
+We would like to schedule a call to discuss the proposed changes.

-As this is needed for Tableau Production, we like to understand the impact first.

-If we are planning to this activity, we need to create new RDS with snapshot and it will change the endpoint and configuration.
+Given that these changes are critical for Tableau Production, we need to first assess their impact.
+Specifically, we are considering creating a new RDS instance from a snapshot, which will alter the endpoint and associated configuration.

-As we are in process of migration now, we would like to understand the impact first.
+Since we are currently in the migration phase, understanding the impact is crucial before proceeding.

-Please lets us know your availability, I will setup call accordingly.
+Please provide your availability so that I can arrange the call accordingly.